-- 121. ICANN's policies and procedures can have an impact on a broad range of internationally recognized human rights.
-Therefore it has the responsibility to respect human rights.
-ICANN is not state bound by international human rights laws and, therefore, does not have the duty to protect human rights.
-Nevertheless, ICANN's ability to impact on human rights comes with responsibilities.
-The protection of human rights is closely linked to advancing long-term, sustainable development.
+130. The protection of human rights is also closely linked to advancing long-term, sustainable development.
 Rights are both part of the goal of development and instrumental to attaining other goals such as economic growth or democracy.
 Additionally, the need for ICANN to include a human right perspective is highly desirable with regard to its own legitimacy, accountability and transparency.
-The inclusion of a human rights perspective enhances ICANN's ability to guarantee the sustainability of the internet as a single unfragmented source. - 122.
+The inclusion of a human rights perspective enhances ICANN's ability to guarantee the sustainability of the internet as a single unfragmented source.

+131. A core aspect of human rights due diligence principle as defined by the UN Guiding Principles is meaningful consultation with affected stakeholders, transparency and accountability.
 Accountability means ensuring that ICANN is answerable for its actions.
 ICANN has the duty to explain, clarify and justify its actions.
-Transparency is also a necessary precondition for the exercise of accountability since without access to clear, accurate and up-to-date information, it is impossible to judge whether the desirable standard has been met.
+Transparency is also a necessary precondition for the exercise of accountability since without access to clear, accurate and upto-date information, it is impossible to judge whether the desirable standard has been met.
 Human rights provide indicators or criteria to measure to what extent the standard of 'serving the public interest' has been met.
 Human rights provide a framework which allows stakeholders to measure whether ICANN's decisions are taken in the global public interest.
 Human rights are objective and internationally agreed upon with solid reasoning to clarify and justify behaviour.
-They provide a workable framework for checks and balances for the accountability system of ICANN. - 123.
-With great power comes great responsibility.
+They provide a workable framework for checks and balances for the accountability system of ICANN.

+132. With great power comes great responsibility.
 ICANN's success brings with it responsibilities for being the voice and direction of the global multi-stakeholder Internet community.
 It is responsible for providing value in return for the loyalty of the Internet community.
 It therefore needs to work hard to create the right policy approaches to ensure that ICANN and the Internet as a single unfragmented source can continue to fulfil its full potential.
 As the role of ICANN in the field of internet governance increases, its responsibility and accountability will grow.
 A more attentive approach towards human rights could help to create an accountable and transparent way of doing business.